Your skin and hormones – what you need to know

 Adolescence is defined by the transitional stage of physical maturation and psychosocial development, generally occurring from puberty to adulthood.
 “Prior to your teenage years, acne is uncommon,” says Dr Glass.
 “However, during puberty your hormones surge with rises in oestrogen, progesterone and testosterone, which in turn can cause the sebaceous glands to produce more sebum, which can lead to acne.”
 Acne will affect almost every teenager to some extent, but the level of acne varies enormously.
 As does the way it affects someone.
 But there are treatments which can help everyone.

-Firstly diet and weight does make a difference.
+Diet and weight management make a difference.
 “Research shows that the risk of developing acne increases in those adolescents with a higher BMI,” says Dr Glass.
 ‘It’s linked closely to high fat and sugary foods, so the stereotypical teenage diet of sugary drinks and junk food can create a surge in cell signaling.
 This stimulates grease production in the skin as well as inflammation ultimately leading to acne.”
 Make sure you consume a healthy, balanced diet is essential in keeping your body in top shape from the inside out.

 “There is also some evidence pointing towards lifestyle factors such as stress aggravating the condition,” says Dr Glass.
 “To try to alleviate stress-related acne, ensure regular daily exercise, a healthy diet and some ‘down time.’”